-In this article, we introduce the use of a recent event-driven simulation package, simmer, and show its applicability in fast prototyping three 5G-related scenarios. simmer sits between the above two complexity extremes, and combines a number of features that support, among others, versatility and repeatability.
-More specifically, some of the key advantages of simmer are as follows:

-- It is based on the very popular R programming language, which benefits from a large community of users and contributors, but also natively supports the analysis of results via the many R statistical and visualization packages. - The code has been peer-reviewed [1], and it is an official package, with numerous examples readily available, potentially supported by a notable user population. - In addition to its ease of use and versatility, its code is partially optimized for speed, and therefore it can simulate relatively complex scenarios under reasonable times.
+In this paper, we introduce the use of a recent eventdriven simulation package, simmer, and show its applicability in fast prototyping three 5G-related scenarios. simmer sits between the above two complexity extremes and combines a number of features that supports, among others, versatility and repeatability.
+More specifically, some of the key advantages of simmer are as follows: (1) it is based on the very popular R programming language, which benefits from a large community of users and contributors, but also natively supports the analysis of results via the many R statistical and visualization packages; (2) furthermore, the code has been peer-reviewed [1] and it is an official package, with numerous examples readily available, and potentially supported by a notable user population, and (3) in addition to its ease of use and versatility, its code is partially optimized for speed, and therefore it can simulate relatively complex scenarios under reasonable times.

-We illustrate the use of simmer by simulating three different networking scenarios, which are inspired by current research trends regarding the design of fifth-generation (5G) mobile networks [2].
+We illustrate the use of simmer by simulating three different networking scenarios, which are inspired by current research trends regarding the design of the fifth-generation (5G) of mobile networks [2].
 These diverse scenarios confirm the validity of simmer as a useful simulation tool that can support (at least as a first step) the dimensioning of communication systems, or can serve to quantify the trade-offs imposed by a given technology decision.
 More specifically, we consider the analysis of the following scenarios: